It depends on the specific dorm. That said, most dorms at Smith do not have air conditioning, though they do provide us with fans.

 Especially if you are staying in the dorms you do not need a car while at Choro Camp.
 If you do drive here, we will provide you with a Smith parking pass and suggest you park your car for free at the Smith parking garage for the whole event.
 The free (to us) parking garage is on West St, right across from Arnold St.

 If you don’t want to use that facility, you have two options:

 We do not offer a daily rate for Choro Camp, but we may offer a half-camp option.
 We give first priority to those who plan to be here for the whole event and then make the half-camp option available as circumstances (ie. space in the dorms, our student/teacher ratio, etc.) allow.
 Feel free to check in with us by email if you don’t see a half-camp option under the Registration tab on the website.

 For basic of info on flying in for Choro Camp and links to ride boards, just follow this link: Transportation

-Linens, pillow, blanket, towels (which are not changed daily) a fan (not air conditioning), soap, a cup.
+Linens, pillow, blanket, towels (which are not changed daily) a fan, soap, a cup.
 So, all you should need are basic toiletries.
 Please understand that this is a dorm, not a hotel, so bathrooms are shared.
 Unless otherwise requested, you can assume you have your own room.